JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/object.rst

 Object Transforms Output
 ========================

-Object Transforms Output has a new UI for enabling transformation channels.
-The node now support editing the delta transforms of object, delta transforms are transforms that are added on top of the current transforms, so, now you can define objects relative transforms without any ID keys.
-Enabled delta transforms from the advanced node settings.
+The Object Transforms Output node has a new UI for enabling transformation channels.
+The node now supports editing the delta transforms of object.
+Delta transforms are transforms that are added on top of the current transforms.
+So now you can define objects relative transforms without any ID keys.
+If you want to change the delta transforms you have to enable this option in the advanced settings.
-The node is also vectroized, so you may edit delta transforms for multiple objects.
+The node is also vectorized, so you may edit delta transforms for multiple objects.

 .. image:: images/transforms_output.gif